sagemath/sage-archive-2023-02-01/src/doc/en/installation/launching.rst

     jupyter kernelspec install --user $SAGE_LOCAL/share/jupyter/kernels/sagemath --name sagemath-dev-worktree

-For the full functionality of the SageMath kernel in your global Jupyter installation, additionally some Notebook Extension packages need to be installed (or linked) into the environment from which the Jupyter installation runs.
+To get the full functionality of the SageMath kernel in your global Jupyter installation, the following Notebook Extension packages also need to be installed (or linked) in the environment from which the Jupyter installation runs.

 You can check the presence of some of these packages using the command

 ..
 CODE-BLOCK:: bash